bazuara/42_tryout/readme.md

 ...or the story of what did I achieve during 4 hours of a test with a stack I don't know anything about

+**DISCLAIMER:** *As you can see, there is no code inside this repo, I really didn't know anything about Javascript, but i've made it this far, so please, take that into consideration.*

 ## Step 0: Freak out
 Freak out.
 Really, this is some stuff you don't know anyting about.
 You are doomed etc...
 Now, that's out of your system, so let's really begin with it.